Plug-and-Play Diffusion Meets ADMM: Dual-Variable Coupling for Robust Medical Image Reconstruction: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this work, we proposed \textbf{DC-PnP Diffusion}, a framework that pioneers the integration of the \textit{dual variable}—a cornerstone of classical ADMM optimization—into the PnP diffusion paradigm.
-Our primary motivation was to bridge the gap between rigorous mathematical optimization and modern generative priors, injecting the proven convergence properties and geometric precision of traditional solvers into score-based reconstruction.
+In this work, we proposed \textbf{DC-PnP Diffusion Prior}, a framework that pioneers the integration of the \textit{dual variable}—a cornerstone of classical ADMM optimization—into the PnP diffusion paradigm.
+Our primary motivation was to bridge the gap between rigorous mathematical optimization and modern generative priors, injecting the proven convergence properties and geometric precision of traditional solvers into diffusion model based reconstruction.
 We identified that this integration, while theoretically sound, is practically non-trivial: the reintroduction of the dual variable inevitably triggers structured spectral artifacts (OOD inputs) that disrupt the diffusion model.
 To resolve this, we proposed \textit{Spectral Homogenization (SH)}, a tailored mechanism that adapts these dual-driven residuals into a statistically valid pseudo-white noise, thereby enabling the safe and effective utilization of the dual mechanism.
-Extensive experiments demonstrate that our approach achieves state-of-the-art fidelity and superior convergence efficiency.
+Extensive experiments demonstrate that our approach achieves SOTA fidelity and superior inference efficiency.

 Broadly, our work offers a new perspective on merging \textbf{traditional optimization wisdom} with \textbf{deep generative models}.
-We hope this framework serves as a stepping stone, encouraging future research to further explore how classical mathematical structures (e.g., integral action, momentum) can be revitalized to enhance the robustness of data-driven priors.
+The key message is not simply to replace classical solvers with learned priors, but to preserve the mathematical structures that make classical optimization reliable and adapt them to the statistical interface required by modern diffusion models.
+We hope this framework serves as a stepping stone for future research on revitalizing classical algorithmic mechanisms, such as integral action, momentum, adaptive penalties, or primal-dual dynamics, to enhance the fidelity, robustness, and efficiency of data-driven priors in large-scale inverse problems.